lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. __NimBLE Bluetooth Stack:__ Implements the Bluetooth LE network transport for communicating with mobile phones

-Now we'll cover the third and final component: [__MCUBoot Bootloader__](https://juullabs-oss.github.io/mcuboot).
+Now we'll cover the third and final open-source component: [__MCUBoot Bootloader__](https://juullabs-oss.github.io/mcuboot).
+MCUBoot Bootloader (coded in C) is the first thing that runs when PineTime boots.

 MCUBoot plays a critical role in the firmware update process...
-During firmware update MCUBoot swaps the old and new firmware images (and swaps them back if the new firmware fails)
+During firmware update, MCUBoot swaps the old and new firmware images (and swaps them back if the new firmware fails to start)

 ![Firmware Update with Rollback on PineTime](https://lupyuen.github.io/images/dfu-rollback.png)